PM-Notes/Prince2/README.md

 ## Directing a Project (DP)

-Purpose "To enable the Project Board to be accoutable for the projects sucesss by making key decisions and exercising overall control while delegating the projects day-to-day management to the PM"
+Purpose "To enable the Project Board to be accountable for the projects success by making key decisions and exercising overall control while delegating the projects day-to-day management to the PM"

 - DP runs from the end of SU process to the very end and final closedown of the project.
-- DP is used exclusiverly by the Project Board who should:
+- DP is used exclusively by the Project Board who should:
   - Manage by Exception
   - Monitor through reports provided by the PM
   - Control via a series of key decision points

 ### DP Activities (5)

 1. Authorise initiation
   - Approves the work undertaken during SU
     - Business Case